 Yesterday was Martin Luther King Day, of course!
 As a homeschooling family, we still kept on with school as usual, except we took a while to stop and read some great Martin Luther King picture books together.
 Since my son has been reading a chapter book biography about him all week, many of the facts in the picture books were familiar to him.
 My toddler was interested in “the King” as she said it, wanting to see him on each page.
 Although at some point she’ll come to understand that Martin Luther King is not about a royal king, I felt it was a good way to approach the day for her given her age!

-Here are the books we read.
+Here are the great pictures books about Martin Luther King we read.
 Note that I’ve included affiliate links below for your convenience.

 Martin Luther King, Jr. by Marion Dane Bauer (My First Biography series by Scholastic) is a perfect starter biography for the youngest of readers.
 My toddler enjoyed the cartoon illustrations but it also had a good amount of helpful detail to help her understand what the holiday is about at a very basic level.